 With thousands of amazing breweries spread across the globe and a constantly-expanding range of styles from which to choose, it’s impossible to drink all of the world’s great beers.
 Attending beer festivals or ordering flights from breweries are great ways to expand your knowledge and palate.
-That’s because these opportunities provide several small pours of beer instead of the traditional method of ordering full-size glasses.
+These opportunities provide several small pours of beer instead of the traditional method of ordering full-size glasses.
 More variety for the same quantity, if you will.

-1. Make it a party
+Make it a Party

 While your initial instinct may be to keep your tasting group small, expanding the number of participants means that you’ll have more beers to try.
 Different attendees will have different passions.
-That forces you out of your comfort zone to try beers that you typically may not search out on your own.
+That forces you out of your comfort zone — try beers that you typically may not search out on your own.
 A larger group of attendees also increases the number of rarities or beers acquired from regional travel and trades.

 In addition to water, palate-cleansing snacks like unsalted crackers and mild fruit allow you to taste the next beer with a fresh tongue and something solid in your stomach.

-4. Sequence is important
+Sequence is Important

-When deciding the drinking order for the beers, think about each beer as a song in an epic playlist.
+When determining the drinking order for the beers, think about each beer as a song in an epic playlist.
 While traditional logic may indicate you should save the “best” or rarest for last, the fact of the matter is that your taste buds aren’t going to be as fresh at the end of the night.
 Start off with something exciting, put another big beer in the middle and, yes, finish strong.
 In between those key bottles, mix up the styles to keep everyone guessing.

-5. Slow and steady
+Slow and Steady

 A bottle share is not a race.
-Depending on the number of bottles being shared and size of the pours, you will probably want to allot the majority of the day to slowly drink through your supply.
+Depending on the number of bottles being shared and size of the pours, you will probably want to allot the majority of a day to slowly drink through your supply.
 The goal here is to taste and enjoy these different beers.
 You do that by sipping slowly, taking notes and discussing the flavors with your peers.